 Mudjin Harbour offers a bittersweet

-snorkelling situation.
-Weather and ocean conditions are typically too rough for pleasant snorkelling, yet when the ocean is calm, the underwater visibility is incredible and the sights are amazing.
+snorkeling situation.
+Weather and ocean conditions are typically too rough for pleasant snorkeling, yet when the ocean is calm, the underwater visibility is incredible and the sights are amazing.

 Mudjin Harbour and Dragon Cay is located quite close to the edge of the Caicos Islands

 underwater plateau, and the edge here, or wall, drops from about 40 feet (12m) into the thousands.

 The depth transitions and vibrant blue water supports corals, fish and larger sea creatures.

 Mudjin Harbour and Dragon Cay is an exquisite coastal region, yet there are quite a few dangers and hazards to be aware of.